contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-The provider `DebugAsAnyhow` can raise any source error `SourceError` into `anyhow::Error`,
+The provider `DebugAnyhowError` can raise any source error `SourceError` into `anyhow::Error`,
 given that `SourceError` implements `Debug`.
 To implement the `raise_error` method, we
 simply use the `anyhow!` macro, and format the source error using `Debug`.

-With a context-generic error raiser like `DebugAsAnyhow`, a concrete context
+With a context-generic error raiser like `DebugAnyhowError`, a concrete context
 can now use a provider like `ValidateTokenIsNotExpired`, which can use
-`DebugAsAnyhow` to raise source errors that only implement `Debug`, such as
+`DebugAnyhowError` to raise source errors that only implement `Debug`, such as
 `&'static str` and `ErrAuthTokenHasExpired`.

 ## Putting It Altogether